xKirtle/AdventOfCode.NET/README.md

 Then, you'll have to call the `init` command to initialize the application with your Advent of Code session token.
 You can do so by executing `dotnet run init <session>`.
 For example, `dotnet run init 53616c...f37200`.

-## Extras

-TODO: Mention that Startup.InitializeFramework(args) can return an IServiceCollection that can be used to add your own services to use Dependency Injection with an `out` argument?

 ## Commands

 From your terminal, call `dotnet run` to get a list of commands available.
 This should print something like this: